 My house is a condo triplex two blocks north of Minnesota's State Capitol Building.
 The station is a Kenwood 570G running 100 Watts without an amplifier.
 Through a hole in the wall a coax cable connects it to a center-fed half-wave 20 meter dipole tied to attic beams.
 It cost $3 and has let me confirm 272 entities on 20 phone, though at times DX can be very frustrating!
 Elevation does help, and I'm fortunate to be on top of a hill.

-Along the way through our hobby I've worked all US counties, a project that took 18 years, and (finally!) got all 40 CQ zones.
-Over 2300 prefixes and 300 islands have also been collected.
+Along the way I've worked every US county, a project that took 18 years, and (finally!) got all 40 CQ zones.
+Over 2400 prefixes and 300 islands have also been collected.
 Just for fun I also picked up every FCC commercial license, another long-term exercise.

-Born in New York City in 1950, after going to the University of Wisconsin I liked the Midwest enough to eventually settle in St. Paul.
+Born in New York City in 1950, after going to the University of Wisconsin I came back to the Midwest and eventually settled in St. Paul.
 My wife, Lindsay Nauen, is from South Dakota and has masters' degrees in library science and business administration.
-She owns an accounting business and got me interested in doing triathlons and half Marathons with her.
+A self-employed accountant, we do triathlons and running events together.
 Our sons are Noah and Ben.
-I've a doctorate in geography from Rutgers and teach math and science at several colleges in the Twin Cities.
+I've a doctorate in geography from Rutgers and teach that online as well as some math and science at colleges around the Twin Cities.

-With geography and radio interests it's no surprise that another activity is travel.
-I took 1973 to go overland from Luxembourg to Nepal, across Australia, and through all of Latin America.
-And once the boys were older Lindsay and I starting doing longer trips, including a Transatlantic crossing by ship.
-Over the years we've been from Kauai to the Sinai.
-The latter, along with Tunisia, Rhodes, and Albania are among the most interesting places we've visited.
-I also like shortwave listening.
-That paid off big time when I won China Radio International's contest to visit their country.
-(The picture was taken in front of the Bell Tower in Xi'an.)
+With geography and radio interests it's no surprise that travel is another hobby.
+In 1973 I went overland from Luxembourg to Nepal, across Australia, and through all of Latin America.
+Once the boys were older Lindsay and I starting doing long trips.
+Cuba, Tunisia, Rhodes, Albania and the Hebrides are among the more interesting places we've visited, but I still occasionally take off on my own, as to Haiti and Andorra.
+Speaking of travel, I also like shortwave listening, which paid off big time when I won China Radio International's Kaliedoscope Contest.
+The prize was another trip!
+(The picture above was taken in front of the Bell Tower in Xi'an.)
 Thanks, CRI!

 Thanks for your interest and good luck with your own activities.
 I hope to meet you on the air!